substatica/radio-thermostat/README.md

-## Configure Thermostat
+## Configure

-Update thermostat IP address here:
+Update thermostat IP address, and desired temperature units (FA/CE) here:

 ### `config.env`

-## Available Scripts

 In the project directory, you can run: